StatementSwitchToExpressionSwitch

 3. Assignment switch

-If every branch of a switch is making an assignment to the same variable, it can be re-written as an assignment switch:
+If every branch of a switch is making an assignment to the same variable, the code can be simplified into a combined assignment and switch:

 enum Suit {HEARTS, CLUBS, SPADES, DIAMONDS};